Working from Home in the U.S.: Real Opportunities and Tips That Actually Worked for Me

 Setting Boundaries Between Professional and Personal Life

-- Communicate your work hours and boundaries clearly with family and friends.
+- Communicate your work hours clearly with family and friends.
+They need to know when you are not available.

-- Use technology to your advantage by setting up automatic replies on emails and messages outside work hours.
+- Use technology to your advantage.
+Set up automatic replies on emails outside work hours.

 "The key to maintaining a healthy work-life balance is not to achieve a perfect balance but to make intentional decisions about how you spend your time."